nicholasclark-artist/DCG/README.md

 - Extract the DCG and CBA zip files to the server's Arma 3 folder
 - After extracting the files, @dcg and @cba_a3 should exist in the server's Arma 3 directory
 - To configure a mission for DCG, take a quick look at [Setting up a DCG compatible mission](https://github.com/nicholasclark-artist/DCG/wiki/Setting-up-a-DCG-compatible-mission)
-- If you wish to customize DCG's settings, check out [Customizing DCG settings](https://github.com/nicholasclark-artist/DCG/wiki/Customizing-DCG-Settings)
+- If you wish to customize DCG's settings, check out the [Settings Framework](https://github.com/nicholasclark-artist/DCG/wiki/Settings-Framework)

 ### Can I Contribute to DCG?
 Dynamic Combat Generator is **open source**.
 Feel free to fork this repository and submit a pull request.
 Teamwork makes the dream work!